re-bet365/bet365-re-js/README.md

 In the future, use of `obfuscated-code-logger.js` might add a lot of noise to console debugging log.
 `Clear Cache` extension is useful for clearing the cache from the toolbar or binding keyboard shortcut.

+## Obfuscated code rotation

+It seems like bet365 is rotating the obfuscated code.
+We manually keep a track of all the obfuscated code in `mitmproxy/src/python/tests/results`.

 ## Development

 For ease of develop you can put the obfuscated JavaScript in `mitmproxy/src/javascript/obfuscated-original.js` and compile `refactor-obfuscated-code-jscodeshift.js` each time there is change.